-Whatever be the reason, if your storage device is facing a trouble even after being formatted, or isn’t even able to format.
+Whatever be the reason, if your storage device is facing trouble even after being formatted or isn’t even able to format.
 You can either try buying fancy and appealing pen drives or just wipe & fix the older one to start afresh.
-For the latter you can use the method described below.
+For the latter, you can use the method described below.

 Make sure you have your pen drive or SD card or any other removable disk plugged in a Windows PC during this process.

 - Click here to download Diskwipe for Windows (free).
 Diskwipe is just 1 MB in size and works as a portable software.
 That means you do not need to install it on your PC.

 - Once downloaded, run it as an administrator.

 - Diskwipe will scan for all the hard drives including the drive you inserted.
 Select the removable drive you want to fix.
 Diskwipe shows all drive-related information.

 - Use the wipe disk menu to wipe out all the data from the disk.
 This will make your unusable disk re-usable.
 If it has hidden files or viruses covering a portion of the disk, make sure to go through the next step.

 - Now open the command prompt (cmd) as administrator.

 - Type the drive letter of the removable disk.
 For example,

 - Then type